raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Error Responses

-When a DSO unidirectional message type is received (MESSAGE ID field is zero), the receiver SHOULD already be expecting this DSO message type.
+When a DSO unidirectional message type is received (MESSAGE ID field is zero), the receiver should already be expecting this DSO message type.
 {{unrecognized}} describes the handling of unknown DSO message types.
-Parsing errors MUST also result in the receiver aborting the connection.
+Parsing errors MUST also result in the receiver forcibly aborting the connection.
 When a DSO unidirectional
-message of an unexpected type is received, the receiver should forcibly abort the connection.
+message of an unexpected type is received, the receiver SHOULD forcibly abort the connection.
-Whether the connection should be aborted for other internal errors processing the DSO unidirectional message is implementation dependent, according to the severity of the error.
+Whether the connection should be forcibly aborted for other internal errors processing the DSO unidirectional message is implementation dependent, according to the severity of the error.